tyler-morales/game-night/README.md

 2. **Update Notifications**
 When updates are made, the user should be notified of any changes when they sign into their account.

+# 👥 Contributing
+I'm glad you are considering contributing to this project.
+I've poured a ton of hours into this and I would love to see any of your additions.
+Please read the following to make contributing easier for both you and me.

+*Note*: You shouldn't need to install or setup any AWS services.
+*Note*: When you are prompted to sign in, use the following credentials:
+- username: testaccount
+- password:qwerty123

+Feel free to edit this account as you see fit to complete your contribution.

+If you have any issues logging in, please let me know.

+## Step 1: Creating a branch
+If you see an issue that sparks your interest or if you would like to contribute something else please follow this guide:

+### Branch Structure
+ - Branches should follow this format
+ 	- `feature/name-of-branch` (a new feature that is being made)
+ 	- `update/name-of-branch` (an update to an existing feature)
+ 	- `bug/name-of-branch` (a bug fix)

+## Step 2: Create a PR
+Once you are happy with your branch, submit a PR with comments and a descripting documenting what you changed.

+When I get the notification that you submitted a PR, I will review the PR and if there are no errors, merge it into main.
+If however, there are errors, I will provide you with what errors exist so you can fix them.